 Scrum Team Roles and Responsibilities

 If you’re interested in using the scrum framework, you need to understand the scrum roles and responsibilities.
 As stated, there are only three major roles on a scrum team, and these roles don’t necessarily align with traditional project management methodologies.
 Let’s examine each role for a more complete understanding of the structure of a scrum team.

 1. Product Owner

 The product owner makes all the product development decisions such as defining the product features and sprint planning goals.
-This person has the product vision and is responsible for defining the work and prioritizing tasks.
+This person has the product vision and is responsible for defining the work and prioritizing tasks for agile sprints.
 Product owners are clear on the project goals and customer needs.
 They communicate them to the scrum team and guide them through the project.

 Let’s go over the main responsibilities of the product owner role to learn more about this scrum team member.